SaiPradeepDandem/Fxplorer/README.md

 > *Prerequisite : This tool can run only on JDK 17+ versions only.*

+> *I would like to thank the author **Jonathan Giles** of [ScenicView](https://github.com/JonathanGiles/scenic-view) and the other contributors for giving the inspiration for developing this tool.
+I used the images from there repos*itory.

 > *I would like to thank the authors of [JMetro](https://github.com/JFXtras/jfxtras-styles/tree/master/jmetro).
 I am using those files for the custom styling/theming*.

 When the tool is started, the tool will be displayed as below: